-Gemy opened Studio 39 on July 5th of 2001 in a loft space on 39th Street.
-Eight weeks later we experienced one of the worst tragedies in U.S. history on 9/11.
-She was 24 years old, like the rest of the country she was devastated.
-Opening a business at this young age, during this unique time would shape her and the salon.
-The future was uncertain, but the nation quickly united in compassion and strength.
-She focused on the present by making the salon a place that brought people together.
-She drew inspiration from the 39th Street community.
-In the early millennium it was a neighborhood of diverse shops and restaurants, the perfect place to establish a studio of artistic expression through style.
-Areas of specialty work were rare in local salons, her approach to cutting and color soon gained attention.
-She began working with assistants to serve her large clientele and still had a wait-list that stretched for months, but her assistants were developing into confident stylists.
+In a loft on 39th Street in 2001, Gemy opened Studio 39 on July 5th when she was 24.
+Eight weeks later 9/11 occurred.
+Opening a business that young during that time would shape both her and the salon.
+Everyone’s future seemed uncertain, but the nation united in compassion and strength and she focused on making the salon a place that brought people together.
+The 39th Street community was a neighborhood of diverse shops and restaurants, a perfect place for a studio of artistic style.
+Areas of specialty work were rare in salons and her way of cutting and color soon gained attention.
+She began working with assistants to serve her large clientele but was still wait-listed for months, but her assistants were developing into stylists.
 With the belief that success can be taught and shared, the answer was obvious.
-The salon grew in loyal staff and client base alike and the stylists eventually became mentors as well.
-Soon Studio 39 became a Kansas City favorite by becoming one of the top requested salons in the area.
-The team consists of a group of stylists chosen for personality, skill and talent.
+The salon grew in staff and client base alike.
+Those stylists eventually became mentors and Studio 39 became a Kansas City favorite.
+The team consists of stylists chosen for personality, skill and talent.
 Over the years they have fund-raised for toy drives, shelters, oil spill cleanup, wildlife rescue, after school programs, sponsored families in need, and volunteered at Children’s Mercy Hospital.
 Since September of 2001, Studio 39 has offered a discount to military, law enforcement and first responders.

 Ready to get started?